Deep-MI/Deep-MI.github.io/research/index.md

 Interdisciplinarity is what drives modern research...

-(Note: this is a prototype page and will be filled with more details.
-In the meantime, see also [reuter.mit.edu](http://reuter.mit.edu) )
+(Note: this page is currently under development and will be filled with more details.
+In the meantime, see also [reuter.mit.edu](http://reuter.mit.edu) and our [publications](/publications) )

+The lab is committed to publishing our code ( [Deep-MI Github](https://github.com/deep-mi) ) and posting manuscripts on preprint servers.

 # Research Directions